 Heavy, insulated draperies should be used over large or north-facing windows to reduce cold air filtration during the winter.
-You might also choose clear plastic liners designed to prevent air flow while still providing a clear view.
+You might also choose clear plastic liners designed to prevent airflow while still providing a clear view.

 8. Upgrade Your Lighting

 CFL bulbs save a large amount of energy over incandescent.
 So much so that the federal government has banned the production of 40 and 60-watt bulbs in the U.S. as of January 1, 2014.
-Higher watt bulbs are also being phased out.
+Higher-watt bulbs are also being phased out.
 Choose CFL or LED lighting for low-cost, long-lasting lighting options.
 The bulbs may cost more in the initial purchase, but they are designed to operate much longer than incandescent types.

 You can also set up automatic lighting systems in your custom home that turn needed lights on or off at set times of the day.
 Motion detection systems are another choice and work well in areas where individuals may forget to turn lights back off.
 You can even control them remotely from a computer or smartphone.
 These are all lighting ideas that you can use in any room and in the bathroom too for an eco-friendly bathroom idea.

 9. Pay Attention to Caulking and Weather-Stripping

 Use a durable caulk around all door and window seams.
 Even the smallest gaps can let in a significant amount of hot or cold air.
 Check both the inside and outside of the window and door frames and seal any areas where you feel a draft.
 Look for any areas where utilities enter your home and caulk around these openings.